ioccc-src/winner/2001/herrmann2/README.md

 ### Extra-Features

 - The program is able to handle all common kinds of line breaks:
-Unix, Dos and Mac.
+Unix, DOS and Mac.
 To get an output with a certain kind of line breaks, simply use the same kind of line breaks in the input file.